CAIDA/bgpstream-web/src/CAIDA/BGPStreamWeb/HomepageBundle/Resources/content/docs/tools/bgpreader.md

 Usage
 -----

-BGPReader requires the user to specify the stream time interval, and it accepts the following command line options:
+BGPReader requires the user to specify the stream time interval (in Unix epoch), and it accepts the following command line options:

 ~~~